solid/authentication-panel/HttpSignature.md

 This can be used for people or institutions that are happy to have public global identifiers to identify them.
 One advantage is that the keyId document being the same as the WebID Profile document, the verification step requests (4) and (6) get collapsed into one request.
 It also allows each individual user to maintain their profile and keys by hosting it on their server.
-This allows friends to link to it, creating a [friend of a friend](http://www.foaf-project.org) decentralised social network.
+This allows friends to link to it, creating a [friend of a friend](http://www.foaf-project.org) decentralized social network.
 A certain amount of anonymity can be regained by placing those servers behind Tor, using `.onion` URLs, and access controlling linked to documents that contain more personal information.

 WebIDs allow servers to protect resources by listing WebIDs as shown in the [Groups of Agents](https://solid.github.io/web-access-control-spec/#describing-agents) description of the Web Access Control Spec.